 When is a student notified of SAP statuses?

-If there is a change in the student's status or a loss of aid eligibility, the student is notified via email at his or her my.sinclair.edu email address within 5 business days of the SAP evaluation that occurs at the end term.
+If there is a change in the student’s status or a loss of aid eligibility, the student is notified via email at his or her my.sinclair.edu email address within 5 business days of the SAP evaluation that occurs at the end term.

 How does a student file a SAP Appeal?

 A student may appeal the suspension of financial aid eligibility based on extenuating circumstances affecting enrollment and academic progress.

 Timeframe for Appeal and Decision: A SAP Appeal may be filed at any time, but only once after each SAP evaluation period.
 Appeals will be reviewed by the Financial Aid Appeals Committee that meets at least twice per month..
 A student will be notified by email via his/her my.sinclair.edu email address within 10 business days of the Appeals Committee’s decision.
 The decision is final.
 If denied, a student may file another appeal if there are additional documented circumstances that were not included in any previous appeal.

 A student will be notified by letter and/or email (via his/her my.sinclair.edu email address) within 10 business days of the Appeals Committee's decision.
 The decision is final.
 If denied, a student may file another appeal in a subsequent term if there are additional circumstances.

 If an appeal is approved, it is effective for the current term, if registered, or the next term in which a student is registered, and for which Sinclair received a federally processed Free Application for Federal Student Aid (FAFSA) application.
 If registered in the current term, a student may be reimbursed up to the amount of the accepted awards, if any, for the cost of tuition, fees, and book expenses incurred for the term.
 Any credit balance of aid awarded will be issued no later than 14 calendar days from the date it occurs.